IHOC/Test-Mod/README.md

 # Test-Mod
-A minecraft mod that adds advanced lights to the game for different visual effects
+A dumping ground for Java and other related testing for Minecraft modding